-Some plastics release toxic chemical like vinyl chloride, phthalates and bisphenol A. For more information and resources, go to our website: https://prhe.ucsf.edu
+Some plastics release toxic chemical like vinyl chloride, phthalates and bisphenol A. To learn more, go to: http://prhe.ucsf.edu/toxic-matters

 - Choose glass, stainless steel or ceramic. - Heat makes plastic release chemicals.
 Don't use plastic container for hot foods or drinks.
 Use glass instead of plastic in the microwave. - Avoid products made with soft PVC, which is plastic number 3.
 Some shower curtains and toys are made with PVC. - Avoid disposable plastic products.
 Plastic waste pollutes our environment.
 Toxic chemicals in the environment tend to end up in our bodies.